WetzelBastian/cambrena/README.md

 ## How can I deploy this project?

+### GitHub Pages (Recommended for Forks)

+This repository is configured for automatic GitHub Pages deployment.
+See [DEPLOY.md](./DEPLOY.md) for detailed instructions.

+**Quick Start:**
+1. Go to Settings → Pages in your repository
+2. Set Source to "GitHub Actions"
+3. Push to main branch or manually trigger the workflow
+4. Your site will be live at `https://yourusername.github.io/cambrena/`

+### Lovable

 Simply open [Lovable](https://lovable.dev/projects/f37d0d90-17aa-48c5-81f7-7c0fb653070a) and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?